 Advertising Standards Authority (ASA)

-ASA was established in 1962 by the advertising industry with the purpose of adjudicating on complaints based on the recently published British Code of Advertising Practice (the CAP Code).
-Now, the Authority (although it is not a public authority in the usual sense) is responsible for regulating “the content of advertisements, sales promotions and direct marketing in the UK“.
+The ASA was established in 1962 by the advertising industry to adjudicate complaints based on the newly published British Code of Advertising Practice (the CAP Code).
+Today, the Authority (although not a public authority in the usual sense) is responsible for regulating “the content of advertisements, sales promotions and direct marketing in the UK“.

-It is a self-regulatory body, which means that its operations are funded not by the government but by a voluntary levy on the industry.
-Although it cannot enforce legislation, it can force firms to remove their ads if they break the CAP code.
+It is a self-regulatory body, meaning its operations are funded not by the government but by a voluntary industry levy.
+Although it cannot enforce legislation, it can compel firms to remove ads that violate the CAP Code.

 Advertising Rules

-The gambling and betting advertising rules were set up to ensure that ads are socially responsible.
-The rules apply to both direct advertising by gambling operators and affiliate marketing.
-All rules are listed in detail on ASA’s official website.
+The gambling and betting advertising rules are designed to ensure that ads are socially responsible.
+They apply to both direct advertising by gambling operators and affiliate marketing.
+All rules are listed in detail on the ASA’s official website.

-For instance, gambling ads cannot target children and young persons under 18.
-They cannot promise guaranteed winnings or imply that gambling can solve financial or personal problems.
-They should, however, promote responsible gambling and clearly explain that any form of gambling is associated with risk.
+For example, gambling ads may not target children or young people under 18.
+They cannot promise guaranteed winnings or suggest that gambling can solve financial or personal problems.
+Advertisers must instead promote responsible gambling and clearly state that all gambling involves risk.

 Remote Gambling

-The Gambling Commission controls and regulates not only land-based casinos and gambling premises but also the entire remote gambling sector.
-This includes all online casinos – both UK-based and offshore brands, that wish to offer their services to patrons based in England, Wales or Scotland.
+The Gambling Commission regulates not only land-based casinos and gambling premises but also the entire remote gambling sector.
+This includes all online casinos, both UK-based and offshore, that wish to offer their services to patrons in England, Wales, or Scotland.
 According to the official website of the UKGC,

-Gambling websites trading with, or advertising to, consumers in Britain must have a Gambling Commission licence.
+Gambling websites trading with, or advertising to, consumers in Britain must have a Gambling Commission license.

 The remote casino operating license allows operators “to offer casino games to customers via a website, mobile phone, TV or other online service.
-This includes poker, roulette, blackjack and other casino games, as well as online slot games”.
-In addition, all online casinos must provide software from suppliers that have a licence from the Gambling Commission.
-The remote gambling software license is mandatory for all firms, which manufacture, supply, adapt or install gaming software to the websites of UKGC licensees.
+This includes poker, roulette, blackjack, and other casino games, as well as online slot games.”
+In addition, all online casinos must use software from suppliers that hold a license from the Gambling Commission.
+The remote gambling software license is mandatory for all companies that manufacture, supply, adapt, or install gaming software on the websites of UKGC licensees.

 GAMSTOP